 Cedar Rapids Burn Injury Attorney

-Pothitakis Law Firm focuses its practice on these Iowa systems.
-The firm reviews where and how a burn occurred, which employers or other parties were involved, and what insurance coverage may apply.
-That evaluation helps determine whether the claim should proceed only through workers' compensation or whether a separate personal injury case may also be appropriate.
+Pothitakis Law Firm reviews where and how a burn occurred, which employers or other parties were involved, and what insurance coverage may apply.
+That evaluation helps determine whether the claim should proceed through workers’ compensation, a personal injury case, or both at the same time.

 See Our Success Stories